 The plot of “According to Greta” is really lovely, straightforward, and predictable, but Duff’s portrayal of the character and the message it seeks to convey falls short.
 Her efforts to depict a troubled defiant girl were likely overshadowed by her earlier reputation as a teen idol with more apple-cheeked roles.

-Nevertheless, Evan Ross delivers a solid performance, while veteran actors Ellen Burstyn and Michael Murphy as grandparents are just too good.
-According to Greta is at least a onetime watch.
+Nevertheless, Evan Ross delivers a solid performance, while veterans Ellen Burstyn and Michael Murphy as grandparents are just too good.
+“According to Greta” is at least a one-time watch.

 Written by Michael Gilvary